gideonibemerejr/New-Project-Directories/README.md

 ## Introduction

-Scaffold  is a way to add some shell scripts and a few aliases to create simple new project directories that contains all necessary folders for organized creativity.
-We will be taking in a single variable, the project title, to name each root folder we create using the script(s).
-The directory structure uses the following structure:
+Scaffold  is a way to add some shell scripts and a few aliases to create simple new project directories through the terminal.
+Each Scaffold flow creates directories to organize creativity.
+For every new project, Scaffold will use the following structure:

 1. Assets -- with Photos, Typography, and Inspirations as subdirectories
 2. Design -- for the UI/UX files
-3. Code -- for the programming files
+*3. Code -- for the programming files*
 4. Proofs -- drafts sent out for review
 5. Delivered -- final files/deliverables accepted by the client.
+   - Writing `code`?
+The Dev flow creates two deliverables folders: `01_Design` and `02_Code`

+*Not a developer?
+Utilize the Design flow.
+There will not be a "Code" directory*

 If you are not comfortable with the macOS command line, check out the [Application](https://github.com/gideonibemerejr/New-Project-Directories/blob/master/Scaffold_README.md) that does the same, but with a neat User Interface.

-- **Attention:** Below I use `<>` with text in between as a place holder.
-You should be changing this portion of the code to whatever you want it to be and **without the brackets.**
+- **Attention:** Below, `<text>` is used as a place holder.
+Change this portion of the code however deemed fit. **Without the brackets.**

 ## Setting up a <root> in the Home Directory